leejo/leejo.github.io/_posts/2020-03-09-authors-as-an-attack-vector.md

 ...
 ```

 As far as I can tell these repositories are the *only* place where both my work email and this particular personal email can be linked.
-The *only* other way you could link them is a lot of manual searching and putting together various pieces, And seems like too much effort unless this was a very targeted attack.
+The *only* other way you could link them is a lot of manual searching and putting together various pieces, which seems like too much effort unless this was a very targeted attack.
 That doesn't seem likely.

 **What To Do Next?**